VinPassed

 If a problem turns into a lawsuit, where do you sue?

-For a deal that happened across the border, the selling state\u2019s consumer law usually governs the sale, and you may have to bring the claim where the dealer is.
-Florida\u2019s long-arm reach can sometimes pull an out-of-state dealer into a Florida court when the dealer\u2019s conduct caused harm to a Florida resident, but that is fact-specific and worth an attorney\u2019s read before you count on it.
+For a deal that happened across the border, the selling state’s consumer law usually governs the sale.
+You may have to bring the claim where the dealer is.
+Florida’s long-arm reach can sometimes pull an out-of-state dealer into a Florida court when the dealer’s conduct caused harm to a Florida resident.
+That is fact-specific and worth an attorney’s read before you count on it.

 Coming the other way, into Florida?

-If you live in Georgia, Alabama, or anywhere else and are buying from a Florida dealer, Florida law and FDUTPA govern that sale, which is generally good news for you, because Florida\u2019s dealer-fraud protections are stronger than what some neighboring states give their own buyers.
-The whole dealer playbook above applies to you: vet the Florida dealer\u2019s license, read the Buyers Guide, and run the title and flood history, since Florida is the country\u2019s highest flood-risk state and that risk follows the car home to you.
-You will title and register the car in your own state, so check your home state\u2019s tax and titling rules for the inbound side.
+If you live in Georgia, Alabama, or anywhere else and are buying from a Florida dealer, Florida law and FDUTPA govern that sale.
+That is generally good news for you, because Florida’s dealer-fraud protections are stronger than what some neighboring states give their own buyers.
+The whole dealer playbook above applies to you: vet the Florida dealer’s license, read the Buyers Guide, and run the title and flood history.
+Florida is the country’s highest flood-risk state, and that risk follows the car home to you.
+You will title and register the car in your own state, so check your home state’s tax and titling rules for the inbound side.

-Florida\u2019s Flood and Hurricane Title Risk
+Florida’s Flood and Hurricane Title Risk

-How Florida\u2019s title brands work, and where they stop
+How Florida’s title brands work, and where they stop

-Florida\u2019s title-brand law is strong.
+Florida’s title-brand law is strong.
 When a vehicle is declared a total loss, it gets a salvage title and cannot be driven on public roads.
 If it is repaired and passes a state inspection, it is retitled as rebuilt, and that brand stays on the title permanently.
 A vehicle totaled by flooding is branded as a flood vehicle, also permanently.
 Florida honors brands from other states too, so a salvage car from another state keeps its brand here.

 Here is the gap that matters.
 A brand only exists if an insurer declared the car a total loss.
-Many flooded cars are never totaled, because the owner had no comprehensive coverage, the damage fell just under the total-loss line, or the flooding happened on private property and was never reported to insurance at all.
+Many flooded cars are never totaled.
+Sometimes the owner had no comprehensive coverage, the damage fell just under the total-loss line, or the flooding happened on private property and was never reported to insurance at all.
 Those cars never get a brand.
 They enter the market with clean titles and often show up at auction or in private listings within weeks of a storm.
 The title is real protection, but only for the cars that were branded in the first place.

 Start with the free state check